maskalix/cmnds/README.md

 - using `deploy` enable `cmnds-update`
 - run `cmnds-update` and proceed in installation

+## Custom commands
+- feel free to add own commands into the root folder of CMNDS or into subdirectory
+- it must be in .sh format, then it will be registered by `deploy.sh` (`deploy`) command

 ## Command not found
 - option 1
    -  run `source ~/.bashrc`, sometimes more than once :/